Research Participation in the Sona System

-Learning how psychologists do research is typically part of an experimental literacy requirement for General Psychology or other Psychology courses; the best way to learn this is to participate in research studies.
+Learning how psychologists do research is typically part of a research/science literacy component requirement for General Psychology or other Psychology courses; the best way to learn this is to participate in research studies.
 For this reason, students in Psychology courses are given opportunities to participate in research studies of their choosing.
-We use the online Sona System to sign up for these research studies - you will find the link to Sona on the right side of this page, at "Participant Pool Login".
-The recommendation for Storrs General Psychology courses is 2 credits for experimental literacy for Fall 2020.
+We use the online Sona System to sign up for these research studies – you will find the link to Sona on the right side of this page, at “Participant Pool Login”.
+The recommendation for Storrs General Psychology courses is 5 credits for research/science literacy component for Spring 2021.
 Please consult your course syllabus to find out more about this requirement for your class.
 Your instructor and syllabus will explain how this credit influences your course grade.
 Note that 1 experimental credit = 1/2 hour of participation in a research study.
-Thus you may complete up to 1 hour of research participation, that is, 2 experimental credits.
+Thus you may complete up to 2.5 hours of research participation, that is, 5 experimental credits.

 Learn about psychological research by participating in research